-7 Ways Harry Potter Was Almost Completely Different (But Thankfully Wasn't)
+7 Ways Harry Potter Was Almost Totally Different

 You know everything about your favorite book.
 You know all the backstories, all the secrets, and you even know everything that happens after the book ends — but have you ever thought about how different it all could have been?
 What if your favorite character didn't make it to the end of the book alive or the couple you were rooting for never found each other?
 What if something as simple as the title was different: Would you have ever picked the book up at all?